Montecatini Terme 2016

 Montecatini Alto

-The next morning (a Sunday) we first checked out a nearby lavandaria then walked to the funicolare, arriving about 11:30 am.
+On our first trip we walked to the funicolare Sunday morning, arriving about 11:30 am.
 A cable car arrived at the station soon after we bought our tickets.
 The ride up was lovely and didn’t bother my vertigo.
+Like most hilltop towns, there is a wall circling the entire town.
 After we reached the station we walked over to the wall and took some pictures.

 Montecatini Alto